kelvin901/Phase2-Project-World-Cup-History/README.md

 To build the project, navigate to the project directory in your terminal and run the following command:

 `npm run build`
+Builds and Tests
+This project was built using React, and it includes some unit tests for certain components.
+The tests are run using the Jest testing library, which is included as a dev dependency in the project's package.json file.

+To run the tests, simply run the following command in the project directory:

+bash
+Copy code
+npm test
+This will start the Jest test runner, which will run all of the unit tests in the project.
+The results of the tests will be displayed in the terminal, along with any errors or warnings that were encountered during testing.

 This will create a `build` folder in the project directory containing the optimized production build of the application.